 The “Weekly Tanka Challenge Prompt” is now also a Poetry Challenge (any form).

-Use the weekly poetry prompt “peace & happiness” to write a poem – any form, your choice, also please feel free to substitute these prompt words with a “synonym”.
+Use the weekly poetry prompt “water & thirst” to write a poem – any form, your choice, also please feel free to substitute these prompt words with a “synonym”.

 Free Verse – No limitations

 Sidlak Poetry – is a structured poetry consisting of five lines with 3-5-7-9 syllables and a color.
 The last line must be a color that describes the whole poem or the feeling of the writer.

 Etheree Poetry – Syllabic Pattern: 1-2-3-4-5-6-7-8-9-10, Rhyme: None

 Reverse Etheree Poetry – The only difference is that the syllabic count is reversed: 10-9-8-7-6-5-4-3-2-1

 Double Etheree – Two Etheree stanzas, where the second one is reversed.Syllabic count: 1-2-3-4-5-6-7-8-9-10-10-9-8-7-6-5-4-3-2-1Rhyme not required